 “If someone else got the award and not me, I probably don’t deserve it”

-Our beliefs about control, innovation, productivity and the balance in our bank accounts are born from centuries-old fears that were necessary beliefs at the time.
+Our perceptions about control, innovation, productivity and the balance in our bank accounts are born from centuries-old fears that were necessary at the time.
 We allowed those fears to persist and become our truth.
 This is not serving us well.

 You may be aware that reflecting on these questions is creating a shift in your thoughts and your emotions.
 Questioning our old ways of living is the foundation for opening our creativity to new and better ways.

-By understanding the origin of our limiting beliefs and accepting them, that acceptance, will lead us to a better set of circumstances and beliefs in the future.
+By understanding the origin of our limiting perceptions and accepting them, that acceptance, will lead us to a better set of circumstances in the future.

-The new beliefs are based on happiness, joy and inner truth rather than need, fear and control.
+he new perceptions are based on happiness, joy and inner truth rather than need, fear and control.

 The urge and ability to produce is part of who we are as humans; it is what makes us unique.
 We don’t want to change this amazing quality.
 Instead, we are called to change its meaning, our own perception to our need to be productive.